 If you’ve ever found yourself reeling from the aftereffects of a Google algorithm update, you’re certainly not alone.

-Google core updates often come without warning – and without any clear guidance on how to recover.
+Google algorithm updates often come without warning – and without any clear guidance on how to deal with it.

-In this article, I’ll go over how to handle a hit from Google and recover your standings in the SERPs.
+In this article, I’ll go over the 7 steps for how to recover from a Google algorithm update.
+Follow these steps to improve your standings in the SERPs.